rakibalfahad/LatentDynamicsBayes/README.md

 ### Using Real System Metrics

-To use real system metrics instead of simulated data:
+To use real system metrics instead of simulated data (live mode):

 ```bash
 python main.py --use-real